metafacture/metafacture-playground/contributing.md

 ##### Functional Review

 In functional review, the actual behavior of the bugfix or the new feature is reviewed.
-If the reviewers find problems or have comments during the review, they describe the issues, providing links that show the behavior, and reassign the team member that submitted the issue, leaving the issue in the review column.
+If the reviewers find problems or have comments during the review, they describe the issues providing links or screenshots that show the behavior, and reassign the team member that submitted the issue, leaving the issue in the review column.
 If everything works as expected, the reviewers post a +1 comment on the issue and unassign themselves as reviewer.

 ##### Code Review